Pearson-Higher-Ed/design/c/modal/v2.0.1/index.md

     text: |

       The layout changes at the following breakpoints.
-In short, the modal has a more compact spacing, wider buttons, and smaller font size on narrow devices.
+The modal has a more compact spacing, wider buttons, and smaller font size for header text on narrower devices.

       - 768px
       - 480px
-      - 320px

       For native mobile apps, use the native modal.
 The guideline in this documentation is for responsive web mobile design.